Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 What’s more, when a team member expresses their disagreement with the general idea, they provide a different perspective that could benefit everyone.

-For example, let’s say a member of the marketing team is the only one who notices that the new slogan could be misinterpreted.
+For example, let’s say a member of the marketing team is the only one who notices that the slogan for a new product could be misinterpreted.
 If they decide to keep quiet only because everyone else agrees the slogan is great, this could seriously damage the brand.

 Tip #2: Be clear and concise